OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ## Adding multiple values to a scope

-We are planning to include the ability to add multiple values to one scope.
-This new function will make it easier to add a set of variables for a new environment.
+We are planning to include the ability to add multiple values to a scope of environments, roles, targets, steps or tenant tag sets.
+This new function will make it easier to add a set of variables for a new environment or a new role.

 This action would appear as a dropdown on the add new variable button as “Add multiple values”.
-The adding experience will take place in the modal with the user defining the scope first.
+The adding experience will take place in the popup editor with the user defining the scope first then adding multiple values.

 <img class="gifplayer" src="https://i.octopus.com/blog/2017-07/add-multi-values.png"  height="auto" width="100%" alt="Octopus Deploy adding variables" data-gif="https://i.octopus.com/blog/2017-07/add-multi-values.gif">